Ethical labour standard

 - Our Modern Slavery policy has been on our website since November 2015.

-- We collaborated with BRE in producing the Ethical Labour Supply standard.
+- VGC was one of the organisations which contributed to BRE’s research in producing the Ethical Labour Supply standard.

 - We interview everyone who works for VGC face-to-face.